r57zone/Half-Life-Alyx-novr/SETUP2.md

 7. In the settings of the games, select "Movement: Sliding" (for smooth walking as in regular games).

 Also study the descriptions of the buttons, if you cannot pass at some point, read the instructions and see the walkthrough manuals on [youtube](https://www.youtube.com/channel/UCcuoRRWRvb7xUuMzrEqCZ5w).

+If you are running SteamVR Home, then go into SteamVR settings and disable its autostart when SteamVR starts.